CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryMsoContractDetails.md

 HasRegisteredDevice returns a boolean if a field has been set.

+### SetRegisteredDeviceNil

+`func (o *NiatelemetryMsoContractDetails) SetRegisteredDeviceNil(b bool)`

+ SetRegisteredDeviceNil sets the value for RegisteredDevice to be an explicit nil

+### UnsetRegisteredDevice
+`func (o *NiatelemetryMsoContractDetails) UnsetRegisteredDevice()`

+UnsetRegisteredDevice ensures that no value is present for RegisteredDevice, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)